-BAS 129 Office Procedures (Service Learning) (3)
+BAS 129 Office Procedures (3) (service-learning)

-Prerequisites: IT 102 (may be taken concurrently); ENG 99 or ENG 101 (may be taken concurrently); IT 100 or IT 108 (may be taken concurrently)
+Prerequisites: IT 102 (may be taken concurrently); ENG 99 or ENG 101 (may be taken concurrently); BAS 100 or BAS 108 (may be taken concurrently)

-Builds and applies functional office skills in time management, interpersonal communications, records management, teamwork and customer service.
+Builds and applies functional office skills in time management, interpersonal communications, records management, teamwork, and customer service.
 Also teaches how to plan meetings, take minutes, and use critical decision-making skills to identify and solve problems.
-This is a service-learning course which requires weekly volunteer work in an office setting.
+This is a service-learning course which requires volunteer work in an office setting.
+BAS students must earn a B- grade or higher.